lynnfaraday/aresmush.com/tutorials/code/commands.md

        client.emit_success "Done!"
     end

-> <i class="fa fa-info-circle"></i> **Tip:** If you have multiple pieces of information to send to the player, build up a single string and emit it all at once for efficiency.
-You can also use a [Template](/tutorials/code/templates.html).
+{% include tip.html content="If you have multiple pieces of information to send to the player, build up a single string and emit it all at once for efficiency.
+You can also use a [Template](/tutorials/code/templates.html)." %}

 Don't forget that you can emit in multiple ways depending on the type of message.
 See [emits](/tutorials/code/quickstart/emits.html).